The month of fasting is over and we are back to the kitchens. It is time to taste all the cravings we have been holding so far.

 One of the most used procedures in measuring dry ingredients is measuring by volume.
 This means measuring it using a measuring utensil.

-One may use a measuring cup or measuring spoon.
+One may use a measuring cup (commonly used for measuring baking ingredients) or a measuring spoon.
 These are easily available in the market and you can get them at a very affordable price.

 They come with a scale imprinted on them.
 You can fill them up to the mark with the desired ingredient and go for your delicacy.